zeyu-linn/sit323-2025-prac5d/README.md

 # SIT323 5.2D: Deploying a Dockerized Microservice to Google Cloud

-This README provides detailed instructions for deploying your Dockerized Node.js microservice to Google Cloud using Artifact Registry.
-Follow the steps below to build, tag, push, and verify your image in Google Cloud.
+This README provides detailed instructions for deploying my Dockerized Node.js microservice to Google Cloud using Artifact Registry.
+Follow the steps below to build, tag, push, and verify my image in Google Cloud.

 ---